 Linking Education and Practice for Excellence in Public Health Nursing (LEAP)

 The purpose of the Linking Education and Practice for Excellence in Public Health Nursing Project (LEAP Project) is to improve competency for public health nursing practice in a changing public health system by educating public health nurses, student nurses, and nursing faculty to provide population-based, culturally competent public health nursing services.
-The project directly impacts on nurses in local, state, and tribal public health departments, school nurses, and on nursing students and faculty in nursing education programs in all areas of the state of Wisconsin.
+The project directly affects nurses in local, state, and tribal public health departments, school nurses, and nursing students and faculty in nursing education programs in all areas of Wisconsin.

-Project partners include the Division of Public Health - Regional offices, Wisconsin local public health departments, and Wisconsin Tribal Health Centers, the Wisconsin Association of School Nurses (Exit DHS) and Wisconsin Department of Public Instruction, School Nursing Program (Exit DHS) and Wisconsin Schools of Nursing.
+Project partners include the Division of Public Health - Regional offices, Wisconsin local public health departments, Wisconsin Tribal Health Centers, the Wisconsin Association of School Nurses and Wisconsin Department of Public Instruction, School Nursing Program and Wisconsin Schools of Nursing.

 Midwest Center for Lifelong Learning in Public Health (MCLPH)

-MCLPH is comprised of faculty and staff from the University of Minnesota School of Public Health (Exit DHS), who partner with other organizations including the Minnesota Department of Health (Exit DHS), North Dakota Health Department, North Dakota Department of Health (Exit DHS) and the Wisconsin Department of Health Services to meet the education needs of public health professionals.
+MCLPH comprises faculty and staff from the University of Minnesota School of Public Health, who partner with other organizations including the Minnesota Department of Health, North Dakota Health Department, North Dakota Department of Health, and the Wisconsin Department of Health Services to meet the education needs of public health professionals.